 There is no charge for submission or publication.
 Authors will be provided with a free digital copy of published articles.
 JAS is an open-access, online journal and thus strongly encourages the posting and sharing of published articles by authors on their personal and departmental websites, Google Scholar, and e-portfolios once they are posted to the JAS website.
 Authors should expect a maximum 60 day turnaround time from initial submission to receving the initial review.
 Submissions that are determined to be outside of the scope or not appropriate for JAS are subject to desk rejection.
 If an article is deemed fit for publication, the author(s) must sign a publishing agreement before the article is officially accepted.
 Submissions will be subjected to a double-blind review from at least two members of the editorial board (or outside reviewers when appropriate).

-The Journal of Amateur Sport will be published three times a year.
+The Journal of Amateur Sport will be published two to three times a year.

 Open Access Policy